jrosco/linux-gravatar/README.md

 ---
 Set your Linux profile picture using gravatar.

-Supports Python 2.7+ adm Python 3
+Supports Python 2.7+ and Python 3

 **N.B** *Only Ubuntu 20.04, happy for people to try on other Distro and report back.*